 The assets of the sub-fund are divided into different categories in the graph below.
 Each share of the sub-fund assets is shown as a percentage.
 "Investments" refers to all assets that can be acquired for the sub-fund.
 The category "#1 Aligned with E/S characteristics" covers those assets that are transacted within the framework of the investment strategy to attain the promoted environmental or social characteristics.
 The category "#2 Other" includes, for example, derivatives, bank deposits or financial instruments for which there is not enough data to be able to evaluate them for the sustainable investment strategy of the sub-fund.

-The category "#1A Sustainable" covers sustainable investments according to Article 2(17) of the Disclosure Regulation.
-This includes investments with which

-"Taxonomy-aligned" environmental objectives, "other environmental objectives" and social objectives ("social") shall be contributed to.
+The category "#1A Sustainable (sustainable investments)" covers sustainable investments according to Article 2(17) of the Disclosure Regulation.
+This includes investments with which "Taxonomy-aligned" environmental objectives, "other environmental objectives" and social objectives ("social") shall be contributed to.
 The category "#1B Other E/S characteristics" covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

-#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+- turnover reflecting the share of revenue from green activities of investee companies

+- capital expenditure

+(CapEx) showing the

+green investments made

+by investee companies,

+e.g. for a transition to a

+green economy.

+- operational expenditure (OpEx) reflecting green operational activities of investee companies.